-During the charging process, to prevent overheating in the device, the junction temperature of the die, $T_J$ , is monitored.
-When $T_J$ reaches $T{(SHUTDOWN)}$ the device stops charging, disables the PMID output, disables the SYS output, and disables the LS/LDO output.
-During the time that $T{(SHUTDOWN)}$ is exceeded, the safety timer is reset and the watchdog timer continues to operate if in host mode.
-The charge cycle resumes when $T_J$ falls below $T{(SHUTDOWN)}$ by $T{(HYS)}$ .
+During the charging process, to prevent overheating in the device, the junction temperature of the die, T_J, is monitored.
+When T_J reaches T(SHUTDOWN) the device stops charging, disables the PMID output, disables the SYS output, and disables the LS/LDO output.
+During the time that T(SHUTDOWN) is exceeded, the safety timer is reset .
+The charge cycle resumes when T_J falls below $T{(SHUTDOWN)}$ by $T{(HYS)}$.